-Meg Ramey is a senior analyst on the Effective Organizations and Investments team at Education First where she supports organizations in making strategic decisions informed by research, policy and practice.
+Meg Ramey is an associate consultant on the Effective Organizations and Investments team at Education First where she supports organizations in making strategic decisions informed by research, policy and practice.
 In this role she has worked with state, district, nonprofit and philanthropic leaders to design transformative, systems-level change in key areas including literacy, deeper learning and performance assessment, postsecondary access, diverse leadership and coherence.

 Meg believes that equity in education is essential to the health of our communities and democracy.
 Over the course of her career Meg has taught in public school classrooms and managed nonprofit education programs across the country to increase access and opportunity for underserved students and families.